North Platte River: River description

-In Jackson county the North Platte is joined by several other small streams draining the mountains around the county.
+In Jackson County, the North Platte is joined by several other small streams draining the mountains around the county.
 Some of these creeks are: Arapaho Creek, Colorado Creek, East Branch Illinois River, Jack Creek, Jewell Lake Trib., Grizzly Creek, Little Grizzly Creek, Norris Creek, North Fork of North Platte River, Rock Creek (Little Willow Ck), South Fork Canadian River, South Fork Michigan River, Willow Creek and in Wyoming the Encampment River.
-All these streams are draining the snow melt form the mountains surrounding Jackson County.
+All these streams are draining the snow melt from the mountains surrounding Jackson County.
 The North Platte River flows northward from Colorado into Wyoming through the popular rafting site – Northgate Canyon which is along the western side of the Medicine Bow Mountains.

-In Colorado and Wyoming, the river is narrower and much swifter flowing than it is in Nebraska, where it becomes a slow flowing, shallow braided stream.
-The upper reaches of the river in the Rockies in Colorado and Wyoming are popular for recreation rafting and fly fishing on the river and its many tributaries for rainbow trout and other sport fish.
+In Colorado and Wyoming, the river is narrower and much swifter flowing than it is in Nebraska, where it becomes a slow-flowing, shallow braided stream.
+The upper reaches of the river in the Rockies in Colorado and Wyoming are popular for recreation, rafting, and fly fishing on the river and its many tributaries for rainbow trout and other sport fish.
 In western Nebraska, the banks and riverbed of the North Platte provide a green oasis amid an otherwise semi-arid region of North America.

 The river has been dammed several times to form several reservoirs along its course.
-On the north end of the Park range it is joined by the Medicine Bow River in the Seminoe Reservoir formed by Seminoe Dam, further downstream is the Kortes Reservoir.
+On the north end of the Park range, it is joined by the Medicine Bow River in the Seminoe Reservoir formed by Seminoe Dam, further downstream is the Kortes Reservoir.
 Still further downstream about 50 mi above Casper the North Platte is joined by the Sweetwater River to form the Pathfinder Reservoir.
 Northeast of the Pathfinder Reservoir it passes through the Alcova and Gray Reef reservoirs before it hits Casper.
 Casper was established in 1888 east of the former site of Fort Caspar, which was built about 1859 during the mass migration along the Oregon, California, Mormon and Bozeman trails.
 Near what is now Casper was the location of several ferries that offered passage across the North Platte River during the summer "Trail season" starting about 1847.
-In 1847, during the first Mormon emigration, Brigham Young leading the Mormon settlers to Salt Lake City, Utah established a ferry near present-day Casper known as the Mormon Ferry.
-The next year the ferry was moved a few miles down river.
-Soon competing ferries were built.
-In 1859, Louis Guinard built a toll bridge across the North Platte and a trading post near the original ferry's locations.
-Before reaching Casper the river turns and flows northeast between the Granite Mountains to the west and the Laramie Mountains to the east.
+In 1847, during the first Mormon emigration, Brigham Young, leading the Mormon settlers to Salt Lake City, Utah, established a ferry near present-day Casper known as the Mormon Ferry.
+The next year, the ferry was moved a few miles downriver.
+Soon, competing ferries were built.
+In 1859, Louis Guinard built a toll bridge across the North Platte and a trading post near the original ferry's location.
+Before reaching Casper, the river turns and flows northeast between the Granite Mountains to the west and the Laramie Mountains to the east.